Sensitivity of tree species demography to climate and competition across their range

 Introduction

-An increasing body of evidence conflicts with theoretical expectations by observing weak correlations between the demographic performance of trees and their distribution (McGill 2012; Thuiller et al. 2014; Csergő et al. 2017; Bohner and Diez 2020; Le Squin, Boulangeat, and Gravel 2021; Midolo, Wellstein, and Faurby 2021; Guyennon et al. 2023).
-This mismatch is often attributed to the oversight of processes beyond climate and competition.
-For instance, habitat availability coupled with dispersal limitations can restrict a species’ distribution even in locations where performance is positive (Pulliam 2000).
-However, the precision of methods used to quantify demographic performance is rarely challenged, perhaps in part because each attempt employs a different approach.
-Some studies assess performance based solely on one of the growth, survival, or recruitment rates (McGill 2012; Bohner and Diez 2020).
-When demographic rates are integrated into population models, specific components, such as recruitment, are often overlooked due to data limitations (Kunstler et al. 2021; Le Squin, Boulangeat, and Gravel 2021).
-Moreover, some studies do not account for density dependence (Csergő et al. 2017; Ohse et al. 2023), and when they do, they rarely differentiate between conspecific and heterospecific competition (Bohner and Diez 2020; Le Squin, Boulangeat, and Gravel 2021).
-Finally, despite the need to embrace model and data uncertainty (Milner-Gulland and Shea 2017), most of these studies assessed performance under average covariate conditions and pointwise estimations, neglecting the associated uncertainty of the estimates.
+An increasing body of evidence challenges theoretical expectations by reporting weak correlations between tree demographic performance and species distributions (McGill 2012; Thuiller et al. 2014; Csergő et al. 2017; Bohner and Diez 2020; Le Squin, Boulangeat, and Gravel 2021; Midolo, Wellstein, and Faurby 2021; Guyennon et al. 2023).
+The methodological approaches used to quantify demographic performance are however rarely challenged, difficult to compare and suffer some limitations.
+Some analyses infer performance from a single proxy, such as radial growth (e.g. McGill 2012; Bohner and Diez 2020).
+Even when demographic rates are combined within population models, key components such as recruitment are often excluded due to data limitations (Kunstler et al. 2021; Le Squin, Boulangeat, and Gravel 2021).
+Furthermore, density-dependence is sometimes ignored altogether (Csergő et al. 2017; Ohse et al. 2023), and when included, studies rarely distinguish between conspecific and heterospecific competition (Bohner and Diez 2020; Le Squin, Boulangeat, and Gravel 2021).
+Finally, despite increasing recognition of the importance of propagating model and data uncertainty (Milner-Gulland and Shea 2017; Malchow and Hartig 2024), most studies evaluate performance under average environmental conditions and rely on pointwise estimates, missing the substantial variability inherent to demographic processes.

-Rather than asking whether demographic performance correlates with distribution, a more fruitful question may be how climate and competition influence demographic performance.
-Indeed, we still miss a comprehensive partitioning of the sensitivity of forest dynamics to local and biogeographical drivers of performance (Ohse et al. 2023).
-For instance, Clark et al. (2011) found that annual growth rate is more sensitive to competition, while fecundity is more sensitive to climate.
-In contrast, Copenhaver-Parry and Cannon (2016) found that growth was more sensitive to climate than competition.
-These studies provide crucial insights into how forest trees will respond to climate change and forest management, supporting conservation planning.
-However, they only assess the importance of climate and competition on single demographic components, lacking a complete picture of population dynamics.
-This is especially critical if species are susceptible to variation in sensitivity to climate and competition across life history stages (Russell et al. 2012; Ettinger and HilleRisLambers 2013).
-Furthermore, the sensitivity of \(\lambda\) to climate and competition may depend on the species range position, such as climate being relatively more important in abiotic stressful conditions and competition being more critical when climate is benign (Louthan, Doak, and Angert 2015).
-Nevertheless, such information is still lacking for trees (Ohse et al. 2023).
+Rather than asking whether demographic performance correlates with species distributions, a more fruitful question may be how climate and competition jointly shape demographic performance.
+Despite substantial progress, we still lack a full partitioning of the sensitivity of forest dynamics to local and regional drivers (Ohse et al. 2023).
+For instance, Clark et al. (2011) found that annual growth was more sensitive to competition, whereas fecundity responded more strongly to climate.
+In contrast, Copenhaver-Parry and Cannon (2016) reported growth to be more sensitive to climate than to competition.
+Although these studies provide important insights into how forest trees may respond to climate change and management, they focus on individual demographic components rather than their integrated effects on population growth.
+The distinction matters if sensitivity to climate and competition varies across life-history stages (Russell et al. 2012; Ettinger and HilleRisLambers 2013).
+The sensitivity of \(\lambda\) to climate and competition may also depend on a species’ position within its range.
+For instance, climate may exert stronger control under abiotic stress, whereas competition may dominate under more benign conditions (Louthan, Doak, and Angert 2015).
+Yet such range-dependent evaluations of demographic sensitivity remain largely unexplored for forest trees (Ohse et al. 2023).

 Methods